Snylur/Snylur.github.io/index.md

 - You are good at mathematics
 - You discovered a game-breaking meta in Fork Five
 - You do a lot of mathematics
+- You have a fountain of energy and confidence that never seems to drain, even on low days
+- You seem to present your authentic self everywhere
+- Your interpretation of life is intriguing and poetic
+- You can jump into stuff like puzzles, games, quizzes, etc. without practicing

 ## :x Ask Me Anything